Configuration wizard for REST-only applications

 updateForm |

-The form block describes where to send the data and which buttons to display.
+The form block describes where to send the data and which buttons to show.

 "form": {